Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \begin{quote}\textit{ ``It's not something I've thought about before.''
 (P2) }\end{quote}

 \begin{quote}\textit{ ``I'm not really sure what else you could do.
 Banned is the thing that everybody's always done.''
 (P9) }\end{quote}

-In sum, many moderators spend time implementing practices that on the surface are similar to restorative justice (e.g., talking with victims and offenders) but are for punitive purposes.
-In addition, the prevalence of intentional harm and the wide adoption of punitive models create challenges for communities to adopt a restorative justice approach.
+In sum, many moderators spend time implementing practices that, on the surface, resemble restorative justice (e.g., talking with victims and offenders) but serve punitive purposes.
+In addition, the prevalence of intentional harm and the wide adoption of punitive models create challenges for communities that want to adopt a restorative justice approach.